About the EADV Spring Symposium

 Spring Symposia hold a special place in the EADV calendar, emphasizing our continued commitment to European inclusiveness and allowing for an in-depth exploration of specific topics.
 For this much-anticipated event, we’ve chosen the Bohemian backdrop of Prague.

-In Prague participants can expect to explore a rich programme curated by the Scientific Programming Committee with scientific content specifically focussing on scientific content with a special focus on viral infections and on new targeted treatments for inflammatory diseases.
+In Prague participants can expect to explore a rich programme curated by the Scientific Programming Committee with scientific content specifically focussing on viral infections and on new targeted treatments for inflammatory diseases.
 Moreover, “What’s new” sessions will cover the latest updates in the main fields of dermatology and venereology, such as skin cancer, psoriasis, STIs, hidradenitis suppurativa and lupus.

 This year an increased number of “interactive clinical cases” sessions will offer a greater opportunity for the audience to actively participate to the delivery of the scientific content.
 “Free Communications” sessions will present the best valued abstracts from a vast number of submissions.